 The Group treats investments as impaired when there has been a significant or prolonged decline in the fair value below their cost or where other objective evidence of impairment exists.
-The of the management.
+The conclusion on the prolonged period and decline in value of investments required the judgement of the management.